 Defining existing case models or creating new Case Management diagrams is easy using Enterprise Architect's built-in support for the Case Management Model and Notation features.
 These include a CMMN diagram with an accompanying toolbox that contains all the elements and connectors needed to create robust and expressive models.
 These indeterminate models can be connected to other determinate processes described in Business Process Model and Notation and more broadly to a range of other business, technology and engineering models.
 Having all these disparate but interlocking models in a single tool provides countless advantages and results in profound productivity gains.
 Workers from all disciplines, including Case Management, can seamlessly communicate and collaborate resulting in well specified and designed systems.

-In this topic you will learn how to work with the CMMN facilities in Enterprise Architect including the following sub topics.
+In this topic you will learn how to work with the CMMN facilities in Enterprise Architect, including these sub-topics.

 Selecting the Perspective